rackerlabs/docs-developer-blog/_posts/2018-10-03-molecule-for-existing-roles.md

   become: "yes"
 ```

-Because Ansible and Molecule development is very fast these instructions may not work exactly as demonstrated if the software version vary significantly from the following output.
+Because Ansible and Molecule development is very fast these instructions might not work exactly as demonstrated if the software version varies significantly from the following output.

 ```
 ~/Projects/example_playbooks/roles/apache_install$ ansible --version && molecule --version